1.1.5 Running a web

 While Running concourse web

-, the authorized worker key files are loaded at startup.
+, the authorized worker key file, which contains all public keys for the workers, is loaded at startup.
 During the lifecycle of a web

 node new worker

 process.
-The process will remain running and Concourse will reload the keys to authorize.
+The process will remain running and Concourse will reload the authorized worker key file.

 Restarting & Upgrading